-Public Transport (such as national buses and flights) is available between major towns and cities in New Zealand, however compared to other countries New Zealand's public transport is very limited.
-Most of our Project placements are rural and won't have regular (if any) public transport to the nearest town or city.
-Many volunteers prefer to buy a vehicle (or share one with other volunteers) for getting around.
+There is Public Transport between major towns and cities in New Zealand, but lots of our Project placements are rural and won't have regular (if any) public transport to the nearest town or city.
+Lots of volunteers prefer to buy a vehicle (or share one with other volunteers) for getting around.

-You can pick up a second-hand, reliable vehicle for a few thousand dollars (\$2,500 - \$5,000 NZD), and then sell it when you leave the country, which is relatively simple to do.
-When owning a vehicle in NZ you will require Third Party Insurance which could be anywhere between \$150 - \$350 NZD annually.
+You can pick up a second hand, reliable vehicle for a few thousand dollars (\$2,000 - \$5,000 NZD), and then sell it at car auctions when you leave the country, which is relatively simple to do.
+When owning a vehicle in NZ you will require Third Party Insurance which is approximately \$160 - \$250 NZD annually.

-The average cost of petrol in New Zealand is currently between \$2.70 - \$3.10 NZD per litre.
+The average cost of petrol in New Zealand is currently \$3 NZD per litre.

-If your current Driver's Licence has an English translation then it will be valid in NZ, otherwise you will need to organise an International Drivers License before leaving your home country.
+If your current drivers license has an English translation then it will be valid in NZ, otherwise you will need to organise an International Drivers License before leaving your home country.
 New Zealanders drive on the left-hand side of the road.